rparappuram/rparappuram/README.md

 Hi There! :wave:

 My name is Ryan and I'm really passionate about programming.
-I'm a sophomore CS major at UT Austin, and I plan to graduate by the end of 2024.
+I'm a junior CS major at UT Austin graduating in May 2024.

 Reach out to me if you want work done or want to collaborate.
 I'm always willing to learn!

 # A Little About Me :boy:

-My main goal is to become an A.I.
-Software Engineer.
+My main goal is to become a Software Engineer.
 I've used many different programming languages and frameworks, but, to summarize, here are a few.

+* I've most recently gotten to work with Python, Flask, SQLAlchemy, MySQL, and AWS.
-* I have extensive experience with Java and ReactJS, and I'm proficient in JavaScript, HTML/CSS, and C.
+* I have extensive experience with Java and ReactJS, and I'm proficient in JavaScript, HTML/CSS, and C/C++.
-* Now I'm expanding my skillset in back end programming with Go, Java, and Spring Framework.
+* Now I'm expanding my skillset in backend programming with Flask, Spring Boot, and NodeJS.

 That doesn't mean I won't continue with my current expertise; I'm excited to work with everyone on everything!